 The art of making an offer on a home, negotiating the best deal and understanding the offer to purchase.

-Putting in the offer to purchase Once you’ve decided on how much to offer, you need to formalise it with an offer to purchase.
+Once you’ve decided on how much to offer, you need to formalise it with an offer to purchase (OTP).

 A quick checklist when completing an offer to purchase: